jrossi227/ApacheConfParser/README.md

 ApacheConfParser
 =====================
 The ApacheConfParser provides a java library that is used to parse and read the Apache http server configuration.
-The library is currently used to power http://apachegui.net
+The library is currently used to power http://apachegui.net.
+Questions and comments can be sent to apachegui.net@gmail.com

 The followng functionality is included in the library: